steveljko/mauc/README.md

-# Mauc - All-in-One REPL (M)ath (a)nd (U)nit (C)onverter
+# mauc - All-in-One REPL (M)ath (a)nd (U)nit (C)onverter

-Mauc is a simple yet powerful REPL tool designed for performing a wide range of calculations.
+mauc is a simple yet powerful REPL tool designed for performing a wide range of calculations.

 ## Features